Rise and Shine Efficiently! Tight Bounds for Adversarial Wake-up: Discussion and Open Problems

 \begin{problem} Can we design a (synchronous or asynchronous) $\kt_1$ $\congest$ algorithm for the wake-up problem that sends $o(m)$ messages and terminates in $\tilde O(n)$ time? \end{problem}

-When equipping nodes with advice in the $\kt_0$ model, we have seen several advising schemes that may obtain optimality in one of the three metrics (i.e., time, messages, or advice) while sacrificing the others, and we were also able to approach all three metrics up to polylogarithmic factors (see Cor.~\ref{cor:advice_spanner}).
-However, an important open question is whether we can obtain optimality in all three metrics simultaneously, without sacrificing logarithmic factors and match the trade-off between advice and messages stipulated in Theorem~\ref{thm:lb_kt0}:
+When equipping nodes with advice in the $\kt_0$ model, we have seen several advising schemes that attain optimality in one of the three metrics (i.e., time, messages, or advice) while sacrificing the others, and we were also able to approach all three metrics up to polylogarithmic factors (see Cor.~\ref{cor:advice_spanner}).
+However, an important open question is whether we can get optimal bounds in all three metrics simultaneously, without sacrificing logarithmic factors and match the trade-off between advice and messages stipulated in Theorem~\ref{thm:lb_kt0}: